Organizer:

 Meeting Goals:

-The third annual meeting of the Simons Collaboration on Confinement and QCD Strings will build on the successes of the earlier workshops in 2025, including those at KITP, Santa Barbara and Carnegie Mellon University in Pittsburgh.
-The meeting will focus on a fruitful interplay between lattice and continuum approaches to QCD and other strongly coupled field theories.
-In addition to assessing the progress on the detailed properties of the confining strings and their junctions, the meeting will assess the status of numerical and analytical calculations in two-dimensional Adjoint QCD.
-The imprints of confinement on energy correlators and new approaches to strongly coupled 3D field theories, including those based on the fuzzy sphere regulators, will also be discussed.
+The third annual meeting of the Simons Collaboration on Confinement and QCD Strings built on the successes of the earlier workshops in 2025, including those at KITP, Santa Barbara and Carnegie Mellon University in Pittsburgh.
+The meeting focused on a fruitful interplay between lattice and continuum approaches to QCD and other strongly coupled field theories.
+In addition to assessing the progress on the detailed properties of the confining strings and their junctions, the meeting assessed the status of numerical and analytical calculations in two-dimensional Adjoint QCD.
+The imprints of confinement on energy correlators and new approaches to strongly coupled 3D field theories, including those based on the fuzzy sphere regulators, were also discussed.

 Visit the Simons Collaboration on Confinement & QCD Strings Website: